jjking2019/github-ideas/docx_md_converter_scripts.md

  `python converter_beta.py`

  `python3 converter_py37.py`
- /This script has been refactored for Python 3.7.
-Please notify any issue running on a different python 3 release./
+ *Note:This script has been refactored for Python 3.7.
+Please notify any issue running on a different python 3 release.*

  ### You will see a dialog that looks like this: